intelxed/xed/datafiles/apx-f/README.md

 # General
-Intel® Advanced Performance Extensions (Intel® APX) expands the Intel® 64 instruction set architecture with access to more registers and adds various new features that improve general-purpose performance.
+Intel&reg; Advanced Performance Extensions (Intel&reg; APX) expands the Intel&reg; 64 instruction set architecture with access to more registers and adds various new features that improve general-purpose performance.
 The extensions are designed to provide efficient performance gains across a variety of workloads without significantly increasing silicon area or power consumption of the core.
-The main features of Intel® APX include:
+The main features of Intel&reg; APX include:
 • 16 additional general-purpose registers (GPRs) R16–R31, also referred to as Extended GPRs (EGPRs) in this document;
 • Three-operand instruction formats with a new data destination (NDD) register for many integer